-I’ve been a huge fan of deli meats since my childhood, and I’ve eaten countless amounts of them since I started my carnivore lifestyle a decade ago.
+I've been a big fan of deli meats since childhood, and I've eaten countless amounts since I started my carnivore lifestyle a decade ago.
 I've used deli meat, from turkey sandwiches to pepperoni and chicken rolls, in various ways.

-Today, I’ll explain everything you should know about cold meat products, including their contents, types, and their potential impact on your health.
+Today, I'll explain everything you should know about cold cuts, including their contents, types, and potential impact on your health.
 Read on to learn more.

 - Lunch meats can be beef, pork, turkey, fresh chicken, or a mix of different meats.

 - Deli counter meat contains meat additives and isn’t very healthy.

 Deli meat is fresh or canned meat that’s precooked.
 It’s also called cold cut, cooked meat, or lunch meat and is usually available as loaves, canned, sliced, or pre-packed in vacuum packages.